dpl10/SOS/README.md

 # SOS
-SOS: Sequestering Orthologous Subclades
+SOS: Sequestering Orthologous Subclades.

-# Algorithm description

-**Input:** A phylogenetic tree stored in Newick or TNT formats.
+A Python utility to encode sets of ortholog sequences in a phylogenetic tree, assuming a simple ortholog membership rule.

 Polytomies are treated as such.

+#### Procedure description

+**Input:** A text file containing a single phylogenetic tree, following the Newick or TNT standard.

 **Output:** A tsv table in which rows are tree terminal labels and columns are encoded orthologous clades.

-1. The tree is unrooted and stored in memory as an adjacency matrix.
+1. The tree is unrooted and stored in memory as an sparse adjacency matrix.

-2. Internal nodes are tested for the ortholog condition.
+2. All internal nodes are tested for the ortholog condition.
 This condition assumes that a valid ortholog node:

 	a.
 Has two or more descendant taxa.

 	b.
 All descendant taxa conform to a set of mutually exclusive clades.

-3. The unrooted tree is traversed postorder, but traversal is stopped to retrieve the most inclusive orthologous clades.
+3. The unrooted tree is traversed postorderly, and the most inclusive orthologous clades are retrieved.

 4. An output matrix is initialized, and a column is encoded for each orthologous clade from step 3.